ralt/hermes/README.md

 - install openssh-server
 - run ssh-copy-id to your local user
 - disable UsePAM in your /etc/ssh/sshd_config
+- add yourself to the `disk` group (to be able to read /dev/sd*, I have to write a custom daemon to handle this better.)
 - when you want to login, plug in your usb stick, hit enter, yay!